Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

 To evaluate LLM-based techniques for vulnerability management, researchers have introduced a diverse set of benchmarks spanning both vulnerability detection and vulnerability repair tasks.
 These benchmarks vary in terms of task formulation, data size, programming language coverage, and data construction methodology, providing comprehensive scenarios for assessing LLM performance across different stages of secure software development.

 \textbf{Vulnerability Detection.} As summarized in Table~\ref{tab:vul-detection}, vulnerability detection benchmarks cover a wide range of dataset scales and programming languages.
-Early benchmarks such as Juliet\cite{black2018juliet}, VulDeePecker\cite{li2018vuldeepecker}, and Draper\cite{russell2018draper} offer synthetic and curated real-world samples in C/C++ and Java, often targeting CWE-classified vulnerabilities.
-Later benchmarks like Devign\cite{zhou2019devign}, BigVul\cite{fan2020bigvul}, and CVEFixes\cite{bhandari2021cvefixes} focus on real-world vulnerable functions and commits from open-source projects.
-Recent large-scale benchmarks such as D2A\cite{zheng2021d2a}, VulEval\cite{wen2024vuleval}, FalconVulnDB\cite{ferrag2023securefalcon}, and ReposVul\cite{wang2024reposvul} aggregate millions of functions, commits, or files across multiple languages (C, C++, Java, Python), enabling cross-project and inter-procedural vulnerability detection.
-Additionally, domain-specific benchmarks like SmartBugs\cite{ferreira2020smartbugs}, Web3Bugs\cite{zhang2023web3bugs}, and DefiHacks\cite{defi_hacks_analysis} focus on Solidity smart contracts and DeFi security vulnerabilities.
-Recent efforts such as TreeVul\cite{pan2023fine}, MegaVul\cite{ni2024megavul}, and InterPVD\cite{li2024effectiveness} incorporate inter-procedural and commit-level information, while SecLLMHolmes~\cite{ullah2024llms} targets LLM-based reasoning over critical vulnerabilities.
+Early benchmarks such as Juliet~\cite{black2018juliet}, VulDeePecker~\cite{li2018vuldeepecker}, and Draper~\cite{russell2018draper} offer synthetic and curated real-world samples in C/C++ and Java, often targeting CWE-classified vulnerabilities.
+Later benchmarks like Devign~\cite{zhou2019devign}, BigVul~\cite{fan2020bigvul}, and CVEFixes~\cite{bhandari2021cvefixes} focus on real-world vulnerable functions and commits from open-source projects.
+Recent large-scale benchmarks such as D2A~\cite{zheng2021d2a}, VulEval~\cite{wen2024vuleval}, FalconVulnDB~\cite{ferrag2023securefalcon}, and ReposVul~\cite{wang2024reposvul} aggregate millions of functions, commits, or files across multiple languages (C, C++, Java, Python), enabling cross-project and inter-procedural vulnerability detection.
+Additionally, domain-specific benchmarks like SmartBugs~\cite{ferreira2020smartbugs}, Web3Bugs~\cite{zhang2023web3bugs}, and DefiHacks~\cite{defi_hacks_analysis} focus on Solidity smart contracts and DeFi security vulnerabilities.
+Recent efforts such as TreeVul~\cite{pan2023fine}, MegaVul~\cite{ni2024megavul}, and InterPVD~\cite{li2024effectiveness} incorporate inter-procedural and commit-level information, while SecLLMHolmes~\cite{ullah2024llms} targets LLM-based reasoning over critical vulnerabilities. \zx{PrimeVul~\cite{ding2024vulnerability} is a vulnerability benchmark constructed using a strategy that labels a function as vulnerable only when it is the sole function modified in a vulnerability-fixing commit.
+This strategy helps to reduce the risk of mislabeling non-security-related functions as vulnerable.
+SECVULEVAL~\cite{ahmed2025secvuleval} focuses on real-world C/C++ vulnerabilities at the statement level, comprising 25,440 function samples associated with 5,867 unique CVEs in C/C++ projects.}